Certora/Documentation/docs/ref-manual/cvl/methods.md

    assumed to change the state of external contracts arbitrarily but to leave the caller's state unchanged.

- * Calls to library methods are assumed to change the caller's state in an arbitrary way, but are assumed to leave the state of other contracts unchanged.
+ * Calls to library methods and `delegatecall`s are assumed to change the caller's storage in an arbitrary way, but are assumed to leave ETH balances and the storage of other contracts unchanged.

 ```{todo}
 The effect of library calls on the current contract's ETH balance is unclear.